This guide provides a comprehensive overview of Temporal Visibility.

 Default Search Attributes

-A Temporal Cluster that is integrated with Elasticsearch has a set of default Search Attributes already available.
+A Temporal Cluster has a set of default Search Attributes already available.
+Default Search Attributes are set globally in any Namespace.
 These Search Attributes are created when the initial index is created.

 |ExecutionStatus||Keyword||The current state of the Workflow Execution.|

 |ExecutionTime||Datetime||The time at which the Workflow Execution actually begins running; same as |